 - 250 grams gluten free self raising flour - can use plain flour

 - 330 ml Skinny Lager - one bottle/can

 - Sprinkle of seasoning - I like just using salt & pepper but some people add a pinch of paprika too

 - 1 litre sunflower oil

-- Add your oil to pan.
+- Add the oil to pan.
 Heat to 180oC.>You want a deep pan – enough to get at least 3 inches of oil in there.
-Ideally, it needs to be at most 2/3rds full – it spits and bubbles so its safer this way.
+Ideally, it shouldn’t be any more than 2/3rds full – it spits and bubbles so it’s safer this way.
 Also make sure your pan is immaculately clean before adding the oil otherwise that makes it spit too!>Haven't got a thermometer?
-Other guides: (1) It takes roughly 3-5 mins on a medium heat to bring 1 litre of oil to this temperate.
-(2) Drop a tsp of batter into the oil – you’re looking for a sizzle (quite a few bubbles) but the batter shouldn’t go brown within about 20-30 seconds.
+Other ways to tell: (1) It takes roughly 3-5 mins on a medium heat to bring 1 litre of oil to this temperate.
+(2) Drop a tsp of batter into the oil – you’re looking for a sizzle (quite a few bubbles) and the underside to go brown within about 20-30 seconds.
 If it goes brown quicker than that, the oil is too hot turn down the heat a little and wait a few mins and repeat.
 If it’s slower, the oil is too cool so wait a bit longer and repeat (frying in too cooler oil means the onion rings will soak up some of the oil and be greasy)

 - Peel the outside skin off an onion and chop into slices>I like each ring to be about 1cm deep.

 - Break them into rings>For most of the rings, I keep 2 together to ensure you get lots of onion in the midde and it doesnt just take like batter.
 Hopefully you can see what I mean in the pic!